Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Methods

 \subsection{Data Acquisition and Curation}

 A total of 3,000 phacoemulsification cataract surgery videos were prospectively collected between December 2021 and March 2025 from two ophthalmology centers in Tehran, Iran: Farabi Eye Hospital and Noor Eye Hospital.
 The acquisition strategy was intentionally multi-source, designed to capture procedural and technical variability.
-Procedural variability was sourced by including surgeons with a range of experience levels, with videos contributed by residents, fellows, and expert attendings.
+Procedural variability was introduced by including surgeons with a range of experience levels, with videos contributed by residents, fellows, and expert attendings.
 Technical variability was introduced by using two distinct, microscope-mounted camera setups: a Haag-Streit HS Hi-R NEO 900 (recording at 720×480 resolution and 30 fps) at Farabi Hospital, and a ZEISS ARTEVO 800 digital microscope (recording at 1920×1080 resolution and 60 fps) at Noor Hospital.

 Video files were saved without post-processing and curated through a two-stage process.
 First, a technical quality screen was performed to exclude recordings based on pre-defined criteria: incomplete procedures, poor focus, or excessive glare obscuring key anatomical structures.
 Second, the remaining videos underwent the de-identification process.
-This resulted in a final curated dataset of 3,000 procedures, comprising 2,930 from Farabi Hospital and 70 from Noor Hospital.
+This resulted in a final curated dataset of 3,000 procedures, comprising 2,930 from Farabi Hospital and 70 from Noor Hospital, with a total video duration of 1,134.2 hours.